Trauma is an Experience, Not an Event

 Do my patients feel heard and seen by me?
 Would they tell me if they didn't?
 Do they feel there is room for their feelings toward me, whether they come from a place of anger, hurt, sadness, joy, love or desire?
 Can they express them trusting that our relationship will survive?
 Can they count on me, and trust that I will provide safe boundaries?
 Can they feel that every part of themselves is acknowledged, accepted and valued?

 I believe these are the types of questions that define a healing therapeutic experience.
-They matter not only because they allow patients to recognize current dysfunctional relationship patterns in their lives, but mainly because they have the potential to provide an experience that was not available to our patients when they were growing up.
-We cannot change the past, but we can offer them the opportunity to experience and develop self-awareness, acceptance, and unconditional love.
+They matter not only because they allow our patients to recognize current dysfunctional relationship patterns in their lives, but mainly because they have the potential to provide an experience that was not available to them when they were growing up.
+We cannot change the past, but we can help our patients change the relationship they have with it, by offering them the opportunity to experience and develop self-awareness, acceptance, and unconditional love.